dikiopolos/task1_repo/README.md

 # Task1 Repository
-This is assignment task 1
+This is the first Git assignment

+Task 1 - Simple HTML Code